h0tbird/docker-volume-rsync/README.md

 ```

 ####Acknowledgments
-I learn by copying and pasting someone else's code and adjusting it to my needs.
+I learn by copying and pasting someone else's code and adjusting it to my needs (stackoverflow also helps).
 This wouldn't have been possible without the code I borrowed from David Calavera and Matthias Kadenbach so thank you!

 ####Devel stuff:
 [Docker Plugins](https://github.com/docker/docker/blob/master/docs/extend/index.md)